What is Family and Domestic Violence?

 What can we do to help you through financial abuse?

 If you or someone you know is experiencing financial abuse, we’re here to help.
-We have processes in place to support you and help you regain control of your finances.
-Here are just some of the ways we can help:
+We have processes to support you and help you regain control of your finances:

 • Updating your contact details, including phone number, email address and a safe address

-• Resetting passwords and changing access codes on your phone banking, mobile and internet banking, and card PINs
+• Resetting passwords and changing access codes on your online banking and card PINs

 • Opening an account in your name only so you can start depositing money into a new, safe account